bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * Fruit last purchased - A certain date and time when the fruit was last bought. **datetime**
 * Fruit purchased quantity - Consists of numbers without a decimal point. **int**

-That about sums it up, now we just have to put these columns in the correct order.
+That about sums up the table that we need to create.
+Now we just have to put these columns in the correct order.
 Since the **Fruit store ID** is the only truly unique element in the list, we will make this the "Primary Key".

 *Defining a column with a primary key means that the column will only be able to have unique values (i.e. nothing can repeat itself).
 Some examples of this in everyday life are license plate numbers, credit card numbers, and social security numbers.
 All of these values work to make sure that somebody can't impersonate someone else, and allow them access to certain privileges that are not entitled to them.
 The same concept applies to tables in databases.
-Whenever possible, it is good practice to make sure that the table you are creating contains some form of primary key, to give something to uniquely identify a row.
-This will be discussed more in future sections*
+Whenever possible, it is good practice to make sure that the table you are creating contains some form of primary key, to give something to uniquely identify a row.*

 ### How do I make a table with this?
 Good question.
 It may seem like I am rambling on a bit here, but I assure you that my writing has some purpose.
-In your window with phpMyAdmin click on the **SQL** tab to bring up the command box again.
+In your window with phpMyAdmin, click on the **SQL** tab to bring up the command box again.
 Make sure that you see **localhost -> grocery_store** above the box.
 If you do not, just click on the **grocery_store** link on the right side and then the **SQL** tab to get yourself there.

-Type the command:
+Type the following command into the box and click **go**.

-	CREATE TABLE FRUITS(*);

-into the command box, but do not press enter.
-You will receive and error.
-Replace the star in the parentheses the names and variable types that we have outlined above.

      CREATE TABLE FRUITS(ID int PRIMARY KEY, NAME varchar(50), COLOR varchar(50), TASTE varchar(100), TEXTURE varchar(100),
      PRICE decimal(10,2), QUANTITY int, SHELF_LIFE int, LAST_PURCHASED datetime,
      PURCHASED_QUANTITY int);

-Just press enter, and you should be all set.
 Congratulations!
 You have created your very first table.

 ## MySQL/Databases - INSERT and SELECT